SteveJustin1963/tec-Tic-Tac-Toe/README.md

 7. A winning condition is achieved when a player gets three of their symbols in a row, either horizontally, vertically, or diagonally.
 8. If all the cells are filled and no player has won, the game ends in a draw.

 Tic-Tac-Toe is a relatively simple game, and with optimal play from both players, it always results in a draw.
 Because of this, it is often used as an introductory game for teaching basic strategy and critical thinking.
 Despite its simplicity, Tic-Tac-Toe has been widely enjoyed by people of all ages and is commonly played both on paper and in digital formats.
+Its also an excellent task to code as its not as easy at it seems

 ## Ref